 When Excipients are Considered Relevant While Searching?

-Ram Tenneti Speaking– Now, over to Pooja – I have a quick question for you, and then, probably, we’ll wrap up the session because we’re nearing time as well.
+Now, over to Pooja – I have a quick question for you, and then, probably, we’ll wrap up the session.
+It is because we’re nearing time as well.
 Pooja, you mentioned that excipients are not usually considered important while evaluating the relevance.
-Now, if there is a case where our technology is a composition that does not mention any excipients, but we come across a patent with the composition comprising the same active agents but specific excipients that are affecting the efficacy of the composition.
+Now, if there is a case where our technology is a composition that does not mention any excipients.
+But we come across a patent with the composition comprising the same active agents but specific excipients that are affecting the efficacy of the composition.
 What would be the relevance of such a patent?

 Okay, well Ram.
-In this case, the patent with the excipient would be considered non-relevant, and the reason is – as here, the excipient is acting as one of the active agents by affecting the overall efficacy of the composition.
+In this case, the patent with the excipient would be considered non-relevant.
+The reason is, excipient is acting as one of the active agents by affecting the overall efficacy of the composition.
 So, the excipient is playing a major role in this composition here.
-So, that’s why it would be considered non-relevant as the original drug formulation does not have any excipient, and we had covered this point in the PPT as well wherein excipients I’ve taken into consideration for analysis when they are acting as active agents and playing an important role in the drug formulation.
+So, that’s why it would be considered non-relevant as the original drug formulation does not have any excipient.
+And we had covered this point in the PPT as well wherein excipients I’ve taken into consideration for analysis.
+It was when they are acting as active agents and playing an important role in the drug formulation.

 Is there anything else, Harsha or Pooja, you would like to add?

 So, well, let me quickly say thank you to everyone who has been today here.
-This has been a wonderful session, and I’m sure all the listeners have great takeaways from this session and will be able to use several of these pointers when working on searching and analysis in their own respective fields.
+This has been a wonderful session, and I’m sure all the listeners have great takeaways from this session.
+And can use several of these pointers when working on searching and analysis in their own respective fields.

-I’m not able to cover some of the questions, because I don’t think they are much relevant, and the things that are being asked have already been covered in the presentation, but, in case, if you feel, do write up, and we’ll be more than happy to get back to you.
-You can reach us at firstname.lastname@example.org or you can also reach me directly.
-I want to extend a big, big thank you to all our listeners who helped us start on time and finish as well.
+I’m not able to cover some of the questions, because I don’t think they are much relevant.
+Further, the things that you are asking were clearly visible in the presentation.
+But, in case, if you feel, do write up, and we’ll be more than happy to get back to you.
+You can reach us at email@example.com or you can also reach me directly.
+I want to say, big thank you to all our listeners who helped us start on time and finish as well.